-Initially, Gryfice was a Slavic settlement formed at the ford across the river.
+Initially, Gryfice (Greifenberg) was a Slavic settlement formed at the ford across the river.
 Its size led in 1264 to town privilege on the Lubeck Law by prince Warcisław III.
 The new municipal center from 1295 belonged to the Wołogoszcz Duchy, the basis for its development was trade, mainly grains floated by Rega.

 In 1658, the High Gate burned down, which after reconstruction did not return to the original height.
 The fortifications survived in this state until the end of the 18th century.
-From that moment they began to be dismantled successively.
+From that moment, after losing its defensive importance, they began to be dismantled successively.

 For the construction of defensive walls, stones in the lower parts and bricks in the upper ones were used.
-The line of walls reached the length of 650 meters.
-Their height varied, from 3 to 5 meters, while the thickness in some places ranged from 40 to 80 cm.
-They were topped with battlements, and on the inside they had a guard porch.
-The walls were reinforced with three full towers: Powder Tower, Mill Tower and Bridge Tower, and undetermined number of half towers.
+The line of walls was 650 meters long.
+In the plan it took the elongated shape on the north-south line with rounded corners, adjacent to the east side to the Rega river, and from the north to a smaller stream flowing into it.
+The height of the walls varied, from 3 to 5 meters, while the thickness in some places was from 40 to 80 cm.
+They were topped with battlements, and on the inside they had a wall-walk, probably extended with a wooden porch due to the small thickness of the wall itself.

 Today fragments of the walls have been preserved between Wałowa, Górska and Niepodległości streets and partly along the Rega river.
-In addition, you can see the High Gate, reduced in the seventeenth century and rebuilt in the gothic-renaissance style, similarly rebuilt Stone Gate and the gothic Powder Tower.
+In addition, you can see the High Gate, reduced in the seventeenth century and rebuilt in the Gothic-Renaissance style, similarly rebuilt Stone Gate and the Gothic Powder Tower.
 The High Gate now houses the Gryfice Region Museum and a tourist information point, while the Stone Gate serves as a hotel.
 The Powder Tower was adapted for sightseeing and a viewpoint was opened there.

-Lukas E, Średniowieczne mury miejskie na Pomorzu Zachodnim.
-Poznań 1975.
+Lukas E., Średniowieczne mury miejskie na Pomorzu Zachodnim, Poznań 1975.

-Pilch.J, Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.
+Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.